Jump to:

 Storing Coconut Milk

-Fresh coconut milk should be kept in the refrigerator and used within 1 to 2 days.
+Fresh coconut milk should be refrigerated and used within 1 to 2 days.

-Canned or carton coconut milk can be stored in a cool, dry place until opened.
-Once opened, transfer any leftover coconut milk to a sealed container and refrigerate it.
+Canned or carton coconut milk can be kept in a cool, dry place until opened.

-It's best to use opened coconut milk within 4 to 5 days.
-If the coconut milk separates in the refrigerator, simply stir or shake it before using.
+Use opened coconut milk within 4 to 5 days.
+If it separates in the fridge, just stir or shake it before using.

 Filipino Recipes with Coconut Milk

-Coconut milk (gata) is used in many Filipino dishes, both savory and sweet.
-Here are some popular recipes that use coconut milk:
+Coconut milk is used in many Filipino dishes, both savory and sweet.
+It's often used in ginataan, or dishes cooked in coconut milk.
+Here are some popular ones:

 FAQs About Coconut Milk